-MoHud’s 2013 Regional race — The John Stim Memorial — at Lime Rock Park will take place July 13 – 14.
+MoHud’s 2015 Regional race — The John Stim Memorial — will take place at Thompson Motorsports Park as part of New England Region’s races.
 Stay tuned for more details.

 Important Racing Links